supertassu/taaviwtf/content/lab/0x02-hypervisor.md

 | SSD | SanDisk SSD PLUS 1000GB |  |
 | HDD | Hitachi HDS721010CLA630 | basic 1TB HDD, Came free with the machine |

-I use [Proxmox](https://proxmox.com) as my hypervisor software.
+I use [Proxmox](https://proxmox.com) as my hypervisor OS.
 It supports clustering and all other useful stuff.

 ## Naming scheme